 Cars with rear climate control is a must

 Dogs are warmer than humans so having a rear climate control should also be on top of your checklist when choosing a perfect car for dogs.
 A cool cabin will keep pooches more comfortable and less stressed while they’re inside the crate at the boot or lounging in their pet booster seat that can be installed on the car seat.
 The last thing you want is a barking dog inside the car, right?
-Cars with both spacious interior and rear air conditioning system are the Mitsubishi Montero and Toyota Fortuner.
+Cars with both spacious interior and rear air conditioning systems are the Mitsubishi Montero and Toyota Fortuner.